pjbriggs/ansible-palfinder-galaxy/README.rst

  - ``galaxy_user.yml``: create the Galaxy user and group

- - ``postgresql.yml``: install and configure the PostgreSQL database server and create up the database user and database for Galaxy
+ - ``postgresql.yml``: install and configure the PostgreSQL server

+ - ``nginx.yml``: install and start the Nginx web server

+ - ``proftpd.yml``: install ProFTPd FTP server

- - ``install_galaxy.yml``: clone and configure the Galaxy code
+ - ``install_galaxy.yml``: clone and configure the Galaxy code, create the database user and database for Galaxy, and configure Nginx to act as web proxy

 Running the playbooks
 ---------------------